makkus/freckles/freckles/doc/frecklets/evolution.md

 ```bash
 > frecklecute my-docker-install.frecklet
 ```
-will install *Docker* on the local machine, using [this frecklet](/frecklets/default/virtualization/pkg-docker/).
+would install *Docker* on the local machine (by executing [this frecklet](/frecklets/default/virtualization/pkg-docker/)).

-#### A list of (single-key) dicts
+#### A list of single-key dicts

-In the example above we don't need any custom variables, as installing Docker is usually pretty straight-forward.
+In the example above we don't need any custom variables, as installing Docker is usually pretty straight-forward, and there is no configuration option that requires user input.
+This uses a list of single-key dicts, a data structure you'll see often within *freckles* as it's quite easy for a human to grasp what it is meant to express (esp. in 'yaml' format).

-Let's say we want to create a new user, which, as a minimum, requires us to provide a username.
-We'll use a readymade and available *frecklet* again (the [``user-exists``](/frecklets/default/system/user-exists/) one), only this time with some custom parameters (we can investigate the available argument names and what they do with ``freckles frecklet args user-exists``):
+Let's say we want to create a new user, which -- obviously -- as a minimum requires us to provide a username.
+We'll use a readymade and available *frecklet* again (the [``user-exists``](/frecklets/default/system/user-exists/) one), only this time with some custom parameters (we can investigate the available argument names and what they do with either ``freckles frecklet args user-exists`` or ``frecklecute user-exists --help``):

 ```yaml
 - user-exists:
     name: markus
 ```

-or, if we also want to specify the users UID:
+or, if we also want to specify the users' UID:

 ```yaml
 - user-exists: